A locally preferred structure characterises all dynamical regimes of a supercooled liquid: FLD fluctuations and falling out of equilibrium

-As the liquid is supercooled through $T_{D}$, its Maxwell time increases so that $\tau_{M}\geq\tau^{(FLD)}_{icos}$ (see Fig~\ref{fig:timescales}), and thus its relaxation processes begin to involve cooperative structural rearrangements of connected icosahedra within FLDs.
-The illustration in Figure~\ref{fig:timescales} depicts a simple schematic of such processes.
-The onset of this medium-ranged cooperativity corresponds with the observed enhancement of the diffusive-motion energy barrier and the development of general glassy dynamics.
 Both cooperative characteristic temperatures, $T_{A}$ and $T_{D}$, manifest as enhancements in fluctuations of the average domain size, $\overline{s}$ .
-Figure~\ref{fig:netflucs} shows the relative time-fluctuations in domain size, $\frac{\sigma_{\overline{s}}}{\overline{s}}$, versus inverse temperature.
+Figure~\ref{fig:netflucs} shows the relative time-fluctuations in domain size, $\frac{\sigma_{\overline{s}}}{\overline{s}}$, versus inverse temperature for system sizes of $1\times 10^{4}$ and $3\times 10^{4}$ atoms.
+The fluctuations are scaled by a factor of $\sqrt{N}/100$ to make-clear the behavior of system size effects.
 Here, $\overline{s}(t)$ is the mean domain size of the system at a time t, and $\sigma_{\overline{s}}$ is the standard deviation of $\overline{s}(t)$ from its time-averaged value, $\overline{s}$.
 As the liquid is cooled through $T_{A}$, fluctuations in the domain size become enhanced, growing faster than does the high-temperature Arrhenius fit (dashed curve) with decreasing temperature.
-Cooling further through $T_{D}$ shows an increasingly-rapid growth of the domain fluctuations, leading to a distinct peak at $T_{peak} = 925K$.
-The now cooperatively-rearranging FLDs attempt to grow far beyond their average sizes before inevitably collapsing, reaching relative fluctuations of 70\%.
+Above $T_{D}$, the scaled fluctuations for the two system sizes collapse onto a single curve, indicating that FLD fluctuations scale as $\sim1/\sqrt{N}$ in this temperature range.
+Cooling further through $T_{D}$ leads to a breakdown in this scaling law, with the peak fluctuations growing as $\sim\sqrt{N}$ on the scaled axis - that is, the peak-value fluctuations appear to become system size independent.
+By $T=925K$ the cooperatively-rearranging FLDs attempt to grow far beyond their average sizes before inevitably collapsing, reaching relative fluctuations of 70\%.

-This behavior changes abruptly as the liquid is supercooled through $925K$.
-The FLDs suddenly stabilize and exhibit rapid, sustained growth in size until a single domain percolates the system at $825K$ \cite{Soklaski2013}, above $T_{g}$.
-The ostensively critical growth of fluctuations followed by the rapid percolation of the icosahedron domain indicates the possible presence of a liquid-liquid phase transition above $T_{g}$ \cite{Tanaka2000}.
-This will be investigated in detail in a future publication.
-Below $T_{g}$, the percolated FLD shapes the properties, mechanical and others, of the glass.
-This been demonstrated by a number of excellent studies for several glasses \cite{Wu2013, Lee2011, Zhang2014, Wakeda2010, Liu2014, Wang2014}.